-I was on the Gallia County Farm, down by the long loafing shed which sits at the bottom of the hill behind the Farmhouse.
-With me was a visitor: Rush Limbaugh (who at the same time, at least in spirit, resembled Jacobs).
-Limbaugh, who looked as if he were in his early 20s, was a classmate at a school which we were attending together.
-I had invited him to be my guest at the Farm, and was now showing him around the barn area.
+I was on my grandparents' Gallia County Farm, down by the long loafing shed which sits at the bottom of the hill behind the Farmhouse.
+With me was a visitor: the extremely conservative radio talk show host, Rush Limbaugh (who at the same time, at least in spirit, resembled a fellow named John Jacobs with whom I had been exchanging dreams on the internet).
+Rush (who looked as if he were in his early 20s) was my classmate at a school which we were attending together.
+Having invited him to be my guest at the Farm, I was now showing him around the barn area.

-As we walked around to the back of the barn, I pointed out to him a large swampy area which was filled with black mud and manure.
-I also pointed out some large rocks which passed in a line through the black muck, and admonished him to be sure to stay on the rocks and not to step off from them.
-I then walked out ahead of the fellow, across the bogey area, to the other side.
-When I reached firm ground and turned back around to look at Rush, I saw that he was following me, but that he had completely disregarded my directions, and instead of staying on the rocks, he was blithely marching right through the manure.
-He didn't have a problem at first, and was able to proceed without difficulty.
-But suddenly he stepped into the wrong place and right before my eyes he sunk all the way up to his waist in the fetid mess.
-Then to make matters worse, in his struggle to free himself, he fell over onto his side, so that only his head was still above the mud and manure.
-He was obviously holding his upper body up with his hand, which had found firm land about a meter below the surface.
-But he couldn't push himself up.
-The only thing he could do was to push himself along through the mess, barely holding his body above the surface, until he reached the edge.
+As we walked around to the back of the barn, I pointed out to him a large, swampy area filled with black mud and manure.
+I also pointed out some large rocks which were arranged in a line through the black muck, and I admonished him to be sure to stay on the rocks and not to step off them.
+I then walked out ahead of Rush - across the rocks and through the bogey area - to the other side.
+When I reached firm ground and turned back around to look at him, I saw that Rush was following me, but that he had completely disregarded my directions, and that instead of staying on the rocks, he was blithely marching right through the manure.
+He did not have a problem at first, and he was able to proceed without difficulty, but suddenly he stepped into the wrong place and right before my eyes he sank all the way up to his waist in the fetid mess.
+To make matters worse, in his struggle to free himself, he fell over onto his side, so that only his head was still above the mud and manure.
+He was obviously holding his upper body up with his hand, which had found firm land about a meter below the surface, but he could not push himself up.
+He could only push himself along through the mess, barely holding his body above the surface, until he reached the edge.

-He rushed at me and a short one-sided struggle ensued.
-I quickly disarmed him and threw him on his back to the ground.
+Rush rushed at me and a short one-sided struggle ensued in which I quickly disarmed him and threw him on his back to the ground.
 I now held the rifle in my hand, and after pinning him down, I pointed it at him, not intending to use it, but to let him know that I was serious.
 I told him that if he would calm down and cease this ridiculous behavior, I would let him up.
 He reluctantly acquiesced, and I allowed him to stand up.